smsh0722/Calendar/README.md

 - With the button on the top left, select the calendar from monthly, weekly, or daily.
 - Through the up and down buttons, you can flip the calendar
 - Today is expressed on the calendar.
-- Todo list can be added
+- Todo list can be added by add button
+- Todo list can be removed by red button

 ## Installation
 - Download Cal_(version).zip from main